Obscene gesture: The finger

 Although "the finger" has been called "the universal sign of disrespect", it is not truly universal.
 For example, in Japanese Sign Language, when the palm is facing out, it is recognized as the character せ (("se")).
 Many other gestures are used in addition to, or in lieu of, the finger in various parts of the world to express the same sentiment.
 In some parts of the world, "the finger" does not have any meaning at all.

 In India, Pakistan, and Sri Lanka, the social circles exposed to the western cultures use the middle finger gesture in the same sense that it is used in those cultures.
 The same is true for most South Asian countries.

 In Portugal, this gesture is also called "Pirete" or "Manguito".

-In Russia, the middle finger is used to simply point (usually at the speaker themselves) and to communicate emphasis.